exa-analytics/exa/docs/source/root.rst

 Introduction
 ########################
 The application program interface (API) is the syntax by which a user or developer interacts with the code.
-A full listing of source code documentation is given in the following pages.
-Additional ways of getting this information interactively are as follows.
+The API is presented in order of dependencies and/or requirements.
+Low level functionality (objects that make up the foundation of the framework) are presented first.
+High level functionality is presented later.
+Users should start with the :ref:`examples-label` page or get additional information interactively.

 .. code-block:: python

     help(exa.Editor)
     exa.Editor?      # In Jupyter notebook

-Users may want to consult the :ref:`examples-label` page for most common usage.
-The API is organized in (pseudo) dependency order: objects that are used by higher level functionality in the package are presented first.
-More complex functionality (i.e. API used by users) is presented later.

 .. automodule:: exa.__init__
     :members: